South America witnesses a ‘ring of fire’, the final solar eclipse of 2024

 The second, on September 21, will be seen in Australia and Antarctica.

-For the next full solar eclipse, however, stargazers will have to endure a wait.
-The next “ring of fire” arrives only on February 17, 2026.
+For another full solar eclipse, however, stargazers will have to endure a wait: The next “ring of fire” arrives on February 17, 2026.